quentinlampin/draft-lampin-schc-minimal-architecture/draft-lampin-schc-minimal-architecture-00.md

 - How to ensure that all `Instances` are updated with the new `Context`?
 - How to process packets sent before the `Context` update but received after?

+Answering those specific questions is critical for the proper operation of SCHC in this scenario as unsynchronized `Contexts` can lead to packet loss or misinterpretation at the receiving end.

+ It is worth noting that the same questions arise in the context of configuration management and are possibly addressed by existing IETF protocols.

+ Nevertheless, we can already identify the need for the following:

+- A `Context Repository` that is responsible for storing the `Contexts` of the domain.
+In case of disagreement between `Instances`, the `Context Repository` is used to resolve the disagreement.

 ## Core Components Illustrated